 The NAI's Self-Regulatory Code of Conduct was last updated in 2019, in the form of the 2020 Code of Conduct.

-Prior to this latest significant revision for the 2020 Code, the Code was revised in 2008, and further revised in 2013.
+Prior to this latest significant revision for the 2020 Code, the Code was revised in 2008, and 2013 after its initial adoption in 2000.
 The Code is regularly reviewed in an effort to anticipate and respond to practical questions, technical and business process changes in our industry, and new issues raised by policymakers and advocates.
 These reviews resulted in non-material updates to the Code in 2015 and 2017.

-In response to questions from members, NAI staff worked with members to update the Code in 2015 in order intends to clarify certain obligations present in the 2013 Code of Conduct for mobile app-based data collection and use.
+The 2018 Code update combined the Code of Conduct for web-based data collection and use with separate Code of Conduct for mobile app-based data collection and use.
 This update also incorporated references to separate NAI Guidance documents, including Cross-Device Linking as well as revised some terminology to reflect changes in technology.
 This revision did not introduce any material changes or create any new obligations for NAI members.
 The Code was also updated in 2015 to clarify that the practice of Retargeting currently carries the same obligations and requirements under the Code as Interest-Based Advertising (IBA).
-In addition, the Code explains that members' "Interest-Based Advertising" activities based on sensitive health conditions or treatments require "Opt-In Consent."
-Although these interpretations were discussed in the commentary to the 2013 Code of Conduct, they have been moved directly into the text of the Code in this 2015 update for additional clarity and emphasis that NAI staff views them as Code requirements.
+In addition, the 2015 update explained that members' "Interest-Based Advertising" activities based on sensitive health conditions or treatments require "Opt-In Consent."
+Although these interpretations were previously discussed in the commentary to the 2013 Code of Conduct, they were moved directly into the text of the Code in the 2015 update for additional clarity and emphasis that NAI staff views them as Code requirements.

-The latest revision to the Code, completed in 2013, was the result of the convening of a Code Revision Working Group in February 2012.
+A prior material revision to the Code, completed in 2013, was the result of the convening of a Code Revision Working Group in February 2012.
 The Working Group was composed of dozens of NAI member companies who held numerous meetings over several months.
 The Working Group, the NAI Board of Directors and NAI staff members evaluated and discussed the current advertising ecosystem and various, proposed updates to the Code.
 From that work, the NAI developed an updated draft Code of Conduct that was put out for public comment in March 2013.
 Both prior to publishing the draft and during the comment period, NAI staff solicited and received feedback and comments from the NAI's diverse membership.
 The 2013 NAI Code was formally approved by the NAI Board of Directors and announced at the NAI Summit in May 2013.
-It became effective on January 1, 2014.
-To review the final 2013 Code of Conduct, click here.

 Who can enforce the NAI Code?